-- China reported it has implemented an APA programme in the late 1990s, which was formalised in 2002 and with the first bilateral APA signed in 2005.
+12. China reported it has implemented an APA programme in the late 1990s, which was formalised in 2002 and with the first bilateral APA signed in 2005.
 Under this programme, China is authorised to enter into unilateral, bilateral and multilateral APAs.
 The basis of this programme is the Public Notice [2016] No. 64 on Matters regarding Enhancing the Administration of Advance Pricing Arrangements, which also prescribes what information taxpayers need to include in an APA request.
 In this respect, China reported it uses six-stage processes for handling APA requests.
-These are described in Article 2 of the Public Notice: (i) pre-filing meetings, (ii) submission of a letter of intent, (iii) analysis and evaluation, (iv) formal application for an APA, and (v) negotiation and signing, and (vi) implementation and monitoring. - Further to the above, Article 3 of the Public Notice specifies that an APA applies for a period of three to five years starting from the year during which a letter of intent for APA is accepted by the tax authority in charge of the APA (the State Taxation Administration in case of bilateral and multilateral APAs).
-Such APA can according to Article 11 of the Public Notice be renewed if the taxpayer requests within 90 days prior to the expiration date of the APA. - In general, taxpayers are, pursuant to Article 4 of the Public Notice, allowed to request for a bilateral APA if the related party transactions exceed an annual amount of RMB 40 million for the three years prior to the year in which the APA application is accepted.
+These are described in Article 2 of the Public Notice: (i) pre-filing meetings, (ii) submission of a letter of intent, (iii) analysis and evaluation, (iv) formal application for an APA, and (v) negotiation and signing, and (vi) implementation and monitoring.

+13. Further to the above, Article 3 of the Public Notice specifies that an APA applies for a period of three to five years starting from the year during which a letter of intent for APA is accepted by the tax authority in charge of the APA (the State Taxation Administration in case of bilateral and multilateral APAs).
+Such APA can according to Article 11 of the Public Notice be renewed if the taxpayer requests within 90 days prior to the expiration date of the APA.

+14. In general, taxpayers are, pursuant to Article 4 of the Public Notice, allowed to request for a bilateral APA if the related party transactions exceed an annual amount of RMB 40 million for the three years prior to the year in which the tax authorities send a notification to ask the taxpayer to submit a letter of intent.
 China does not charge any fees to taxpayers when requesting for APAs.